-All groundwater samples were submitted for bulk chemical analysis for the criteria provided in the Toronto Municipal Code, Chapter 681, Sewers By-law.
-The results of chemical analysis were compared to the criteria provided in Table 1 - Limits for Sanitary and Combined Sewers Discharge and Table 2 - Limits for Storm Sewer Discharge.
-These guidelines establish the maximum allowable concentrations of specific analytical parameters for water discharged into either the municipal sanitary and/or storm sewer system respectively.
+The groundwater sample will be submitted for bulk chemical analysis for the criteria provided in The Regional Municipality of Peel, Sewers By-Law No. 53-2010 and Mississauga Sewers By-Law (0046-2022).
+The results of chemical analysis will be compared to the criteria provided in the Guideline Limits for Sanitary & Combined Sewers Discharge and Guideline Limits for Storm Sewer Discharge.
+These guidelines establish the maximum allowable concentrations of specific analytical parameters for water discharged into either the municipal sanitary and/or storm sewer system, respectively.